Digital or In-Theatre presentation

 Performance Space’s LIVE DREAMS is a platform for artists to share works-in-progress and ideas in development in a dynamic and responsive environment.
 LIVE DREAMS takes place both in-theatre at Carriageworks and digitally via our live streaming channel, Live On The Line.
 This platform offers us an exciting glimpse into current developments in experimental art, creating a crucible for experimentation and conversation.

-This June, Performance Space will hold a special edition of LIVE DREAMS, inviting artists to present works-in-progress that imagine radical futures.
-Our three guest curators—Talia Smith, Joel Bray and Victoria Spence—have themed each stream with a powerful forward-looking provocation, inviting us to interrogate the role of art in shaping and reshaping our collective future in an ever-shifting world.
+This October, Performance Space presents the 5th season of LIVE DREAMS, inviting artists to present works-in-progress that imagine radical futures.
+Our three guest curators—Alex Wisser, Louana Sainsbury and River Lin—have themed each stream with a powerful forward-looking provocation, inviting us to interrogate the role of art in shaping and reshaping our collective future in an ever-shifting world.
 What agendas do we want to advance and how might art dispel myths, illuminate concerns or provoke radical visions?